d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 Reinforcement Learning

 * RL is a machine learning technique that attempts to learn a stategy, called a policy, that optimizes for an agent acting in an environment.
 Well suited for solving problems where an agent can make autonomous decisions.
-* Find the pat to the greatest reward.
+* Find the path to the greatest reward.

 Markov Decision Process (MDP)